alexforencich/xboot/README.md

 Then type “make [file].conf.mk”.
 This will copy [file].conf.mk to config.mk, generate config.h, compile the whole package, and generate xboot.hex, which can be downloaded with any programming cable capable of programming AVR chips.
-If you have and XMEGA and want to save some time and just program the boot section, type “make xboot-boot.hex” and then write the new file xboot-boot.hex to the boot section directly with avrdude.
+If you have an XMEGA and want to save some time and just program the boot section, type “make xboot-boot.hex” and then write the new file xboot-boot.hex to the boot section directly with avrdude.
 The makefile includes built-in support for avrdude, so all you need to do is modify the avrdude parameters